mshojaei77/Python-Course/README.md

 - 🚀 Managing and killing processes using Python
 - 📂 Listing directory contents and manipulating files
 - 🎯 Challenges and projects for practice

-## Phase 2: Automation and Scripting with Python 🤖
-In this phase, you will learn how to automate mundane tasks and create scripts to perform repetitive actions.
-You will also learn how to integrate Python with other tools and platforms.

-### 13. Web Scraping, Internet Access 🔍
-- 🕷️ Introduction to web scraping
-- 🌐 Working with web technologies like HTML, CSS, DOM, XPath, etc.
-- 📡 Making HTTP requests with urllib
-- 🧬 Scraping data from the web using Python libraries : Requests, Beautiful Soup, lxml, Scrapy

-### 14. Automation and Scripting and API Integrations  ⚙️
-- 🤖 Introduction to automation and scripting: scheduling tasks and running scripts
-- ⚙️ Automating with Selenium WebDriver
-- 🔧 Working with APIs (Application Programming Interface)
-- 💬 Sending Email & text messages: smtplib Module imapclient Module pyzmail Module Searching Email twilio
-- 🤖 Automating testing with Selenium, Jenkins, Robot Framework, Pytest, Behave, etc.
-- 💻 Interacting with Windows using pywin32: wrapping WinAPI functions, retrieving system information
-- 🗃️ Introduction to Git and GitHub

-### 15. Bot Development 🤖
-- 🤖 Introduction to bot development
-- 💬 Creating chatbots using Dialogflow: design console, intents, entities, webhooks
-- 📲 Overview of Natural Language Processing (NLP)
-- 🐦 Twitter bot development using tweepy library: installing and configuring tweepy, tweeting, retweeting
-- 🤖 Telegram bot development using python-telegram-bot and telethon: message handling, bot API, webhook setup, and running the bot
-- 🎮 Discord bot development using Discord API: creating bots, connecting to Discord, handling events, and sending messages
-- 📱 Building bots with WhatsApp and Instagram using instabot and getcontact libraries

-### 16. GUI Programming 🎨
-- 🖼️ Introduction to GUI programming: GUI basics, event-driven programming
-- 🖥️ GUI development with Tkinter: widgets, controls, geometry management, event handling, and application architecture
-- 🚀 Advanced GUI development with PyQt5: designing GUIs with Qt Designer, application events, signals, and slots
-- 🖥️ Automating GUI actions with pyautogui and pyttsx3: features, commands, and examples
-- 🌐 Web application development with Flask and Django: installing and configuring Flask and Django, creating and running projects, integrating with database and HTML templates

-### 17. Packaging and Deployment of Python Applications 🚀
-- 📦 Packaging Python applications into distributable formats: wheels, eggs, executables
-- 🚀 Deploying Python applications on cloud platforms: AWS, Google Cloud, Heroku, etc.
-- 🛡️ Securing Python applications: using SSL/TLS certificates, hashing, encryption, and authentication

-### 18. Data Analysis and Data Manipulation 📈
-- 📊 Introduction to data analysis: data types, data sources, and data cleaning
-- 🧹 Data cleaning with Python libraries like Pandas, NumPy, and OpenRefine
-- 📈 Analyzing data with Python: visualization using Matplotlib, Seaborn, and Plotly, statistical analysis using SciPy and StatsModels
-- 🤝 Merging and joining data sets using Pandas
-- 📚 Introduction to machine learning with scikit-learn: supervised and unsupervised learning, model fitting, and evaluation
-- 🔍 Exploratory data analysis with Python: pandas profiling and missingno libraries, feature engineering, and dimensionality reduction techniques.

 Happy learning! 😊